-5.16.
-Delegation of some powers and duties to certain committees

-(1) Under and subject to section 5.17, a local government may delegate\ to a committee any of its powers and duties other than this power of delegation.

-\Absolute majority required.
+Note: Section 5.16 of the Act states - 5.16.
+Delegation of some powers and duties to certain committeesUnder and subject to section 5.17, a local government may delegate\ to a committee any of its powers and duties other than this power of delegation. \Absolute majority required.

-- (2) A delegation under this section is to be in writing and may be general or as otherwise provided in the instrument of delegation. - (3) Without limiting the application of sections 58 and 59 of the Interpretation Act 1984 - (a) a delegation made under this section has effect for the period of time specified in the delegation or if no period has been specified, indefinitely; and - (b) any decision to amend or revoke a delegation under this section is to be by an absolute majority. - (4) Nothing in this section is to be read as preventing a local government from performing any of its functions by acting through another person.
+(2) A delegation under this section is to be in writing and may be general or as otherwise provided in the instrument of delegation.
+(3) Without limiting the application of sections 58 and 59 of the Interpretation Act 1984 - a delegation made under this section has effect for the period of time specified in the delegation or if no period has been specified, indefinitely; and (b) any decision to amend or revoke a delegation under this section is to be by an absolute majority.

+(4) Nothing in this section is to be read as preventing a local government from performing any of its functions by acting through another person.